-Just as the most idiosyncratic personal factors in our speech are outside the domain of sociolinguistics, so at the sociological end of the continuum the topics tail off into linguistically extrinsic matters.
-Purely ideological issues that impinge upon language planning in multinational administrations belong properly to political science, and debates about linguistically equivalent but sociologically distinct spelling reforms may touch educators, politicians, and sociologists.
+Just as the most idiosyncratic personal factors in our speech are outside the domain of sociolinguistics (as discussed in 1.1.1), so at the sociological end of the continuum the topics tail off into linguistically extrinsic matters.
+Purely ideological issues that impinge upon language planning in multinational administrations belong properly to political science, and debates about linguistically equivalent but sociologically distinct spelling reforms may involve educators, politicians, and sociologists.
 In these areas, the linguist as linguist will have little or nothing to offer, whatever the linguist as teacher, politician, or citizen may think.